Voith: Years of foundation

-After 1850, the company, which had specialized in repairs like other Heidenheim-based metal workshops, began to replicate various machines imported from England.
+After 1850, the company which, like other Heidenheim-based metal workshops, had specialized in repairs, began to replicate various machines imported from England.
 The workshop produced whatever the customers ordered.
 The transition from a small metalworking shop to a machine factory was completed when contracts were signed for the fabrication of machines for paper manufacturer Heinrich Voelter.
 Since 1856, these machines had consisted of mechanical wood grinders (based on a patent originally sold in 1846 by Friedrich Gottlob Keller to Voelter's father that Friedrich Voith improved upon and re-registered himself in 1868).
 From 1861, the machines were wood pulp refiners for crushing coarse wood chips.
 The result of this development was that the company started to specialize in machines for paper and pulp production.
 In 1863, a new metalworking shop was added and fitted with one of the few steam engines in Heidenheim.
 Until the development of cast steel, the machines were built from cast iron.
 It was difficult to transport cast iron, so the company built its own foundry.
 No figures have been preserved on the company's sales and profits at the time, but the physical expansion of the company is taken as proof of its good economic performance.
 In 1863, Friedrich Voith bought a share in a bark mill, where he set up the first research center for the production of wood pulp.

 After Voelter's paper mill was destroyed by a fire in 1864, Voith received its first major order for the fabrication of eight hollander beaters, which required building another machine hall.
 The company's name was changed from Mechanicus Voith to Mechanische Werkstätte und Eisengießerei (Mechanical Workshops and Foundry).